copsTvFan/cops-episode-guide/guide.md

 "On the Fence"

 - (Glendale, AZ -- 2:48 PM Suspicious Person Call) Foothills Station.
-Officer Kevin McCort.
+Officer Kevin McCort, Officer Cody Nicholas.
 A precarious foot pursuit ends with the suspect in an embarrassing position.
-TODO: Add other officers.
-- TODO.
+- (Glendale, AZ -- 1:33 PM Man With A Knife Call) Foothills Station.
+Officer Brian Osborne, Officer John Davidge.
 A motorist calls the cops when a pedestrian loses his cool.
-- TODO.
+- (Las Vegas, NV -- 4:03 PM Suspicious Activity) Spring Valley Area Command.
+  Officer Ryan Pedroso, Officer Brian Smith.
 A relationship is jeopardized when a man resorts to old habits.

 ### S30E05